York Castle Museum

 Hour-long cruises on the River Ouse, departing from King's Staith and, 10 minutes later, Lendal Bridge.
 Special lunch, dinner and...

 Grand Opera House

-Despite the name, there's no opera here.
-Instead, there's a wide range of productions from live bands and popular musicals to stand-up...
+Despite the name, there are no operas staged here; instead, there's a wide range of entertainment from live bands and popular musicals...